-In July 2018, Cannabis will be legalized across Canada.
-Cannabis refers to products made from the leafs and flowers of the cannabis plant.
+In summer 2018, Cannabis will be legalized across Canada.
+Cannabis refers to products made from the leaves and flowers of the cannabis plant.
 You may have also heard it called marijuana or pot.

 Want the facts at a glance?
 Take a look at the Cannabis Legalization Key Information and Timeline.